Evolution of coexisting long and short period stellar activity cycles: Analysis of cycle periods

 \subsection{Representation of and fits to the data}

-Following BST, we plot $\omega_{\rm cyc}/\Omega$ versus $\bra{R'_{\rm HK}}$ and determine the parameters to the fit of BST, \EQ \omega_{\rm cyc}/\Omega = b_i \bra{R'_{\rm HK}}^{\nu_i}. \EN BST found $\nu_{\rm I}=0.85$ for inactive stars and $\nu_{\rm A}=0.72$ for active stars.
-The index $i$ stands for I or A. Occasionally, we refer to them as short and long period branches, which is more compatible with the notion that inactive and active stars can have both cycle periods coexisting.
-Below, however, short cycle periods are found to range from $1.6\yr$ to $21\yr$. while long ones start already at $5.6\yr$, so the attributes long and short are only relative.
+Following BST, we plot $\omega_{\rm cyc}/\Omega$ versus $\bra{R'_{\rm HK}}$ and determine the parameters to the fit \EQ \omega_{\rm cyc}/\Omega = b_i \bra{R'_{\rm HK}}^{\nu_i}. \EN BST found $\nu_{\rm I}=0.85$ for inactive stars and $\nu_{\rm A}=0.72$ for active stars.
+In \Eq{oO_RHK_relation}, the index $i$ stands for I (for inactive) or A (for active).
+Occasionally, we refer to these fits as short and long period branches, which is more compatible with the notion that inactive and active stars can have both cycle periods coexisting.
+Below, however, short cycle periods are found to range from $1.5\yr$ to $21\yr$, whereas long ones start already at $5.6\yr$, so the attributes long and short are only relative.

-In the case of the Sun, which will be considered in \Sec{Gdwarfs} along with other G~dwarfs, the longer period would correspond to the period of the Gleissberg cycle, which is about eight times longer than the basic 11 year solar cycle.
-This is too long and cannot be determined with the currently available data set.
-However, it now appears that there are several stars, whose basic cycle period is in the $1$--$3\yr$ range, which in some cases have a longer period in the $10$--$20\yr$ range.
+In the case of the Sun, which will be considered in \Sec{Gdwarfs} along with other G~dwarfs, the longer period might correspond to the period of the Gleissberg cycle, which is about seven times longer than the basic 11 year solar cycle.
+This is too long to be determined for other stars with the currently available data sets.
+However, there are several stars whose basic cycle period is in the $1$--$3\yr$ range.
+Many of them also have a longer period in the $10$--$20\yr$ range.
 These fit well onto the two lines in the BST diagram.